hpc2n/softwareaccounting/docs/overview.md

 The two basic output modules are [*sams.output.File*](output/File.md) and [*sams.output.Http*](output/Http.md).

-The first one writes files to a filesystem.
-Either an shared filesytem or to a local filesystem that needs to be transported to a master node after the completed job for further processing with for example rsync or simular.
+The first one writes files to a file system.
+Either an shared file system or to a local file system that needs to be transported to a master node after the completed job for further processing with for example rsync or similar.

 The [*sams.output.Http*](output/Http.md) module sends the same data using the http:// protocol to a receiving web service.

-The [*sams-collector*](sams-collector.md) can also send data to other serviecs like graphite or other graphing services to provide real time usage of different metrics.
+The [*sams-collector*](sams-collector.md) can also send data to other services like graphite or other graphing services to provide real time usage of different metrics.

 ## Post Receiver